LagSwitchedVirginity/SecurePWD/README.md

 # SecurePWD
- ⚔️ | A Tool made in GoLang, to generate secure passwords fast.
+ ⚔️ | A Tool made in GoLang, to generate passwords fast.

  ## Installation
  Clone this repository: